ouspg/libfuzzerfication/doc/mikkoyli-libfuzzerfication-updates-2016-07-04.md

 - lua (newest)

 ---
+# Docker base image

+* This project is using docker
 * We are using ubuntu:16.04 as base image
 * libFuzzer is included in base image
 * Nipsu minimizer is also included in base image (Crash repro minifier for ASan-instrumented commandline tools.)
 * Fuzz.sh script is used as entrypoint, it takes care of running fuzz tests and gathering results

+(show libfuzzer-base dockerfile)

 ---
-After last session:
+# After last session:

 * Lua stub was committed by Joonas Kuorilehto (@joneskoo)
 * libxslt stub was committed by Ari Kauppi

 ---
-#Under development
+# Under development
 - libflac stub is currently under development
 - Pauli (@WhiteEyeDoll) is currently working to get fuzzing running in Google cloud
 ---

-#Documentation

-Documentation has beed improved.
-You can find improved documentation from github:
+# Documentation

+We are working to make participating this project easy.
+Documentation is being written and improved all the time.
+You can find documentation from github.
+We are trying to make it easy to get started with libFuzzer.

 https://github.com/ouspg/libfuzzerfication

 ---

-#Feel free to contribute
+# Feel free to contribute
 * Everyone can contribute

 # How does this project work?